axelfahy/MonitorBot/README.md

 ## Usage

 The program is available as a CLI.
-Possible options are the Telegram's channel, the command to run, the threshold and the metric to use.
+Possible options are the Team's hookurl, the command to run, the threshold and the metric to use.
 The command must return a number, and if the number is higher than the threshold, an alert will be sent to the channel.
 Characters such as `|` and `$` must be escaped and the command should not contain `\` (unless for escaping), since it will be removed afterwards.

 Example to send a warning when more than 80% of RAM usage is reached: